 Our business is all about relationships.
 It’s important to be able to communicate using common bonds and shared experiences for reference points.
 When you construct the framework for your target market, profile yourself first.
 Include college experiences, specific skills, age, marital status, children, and any previous job experience outside of financial services.

 This exercise will help you create a prospect pool made up of people with similar life experiences.
 The prospects don’t have to be exactly like you.
-What you’re looking for is individuals who you can have common ground conversations with.
+What you’re looking for are individuals with whom you share some common ground.
 That is your target market.
 When drafting your business plan, establish a broad pool of those folks, then break them down into more specific niches.

 Five Niche Ideas for Financial Advisors

 Once you have your target market established, it’s time to evaluate some niche categories.
 You can target more than one, but the approach for each will be different.
-The messaging you use has to be specific to the niche you’re selling to.
-Here are some top financial advisor niches to consider:
+The messaging you use has to be specific to the client group you’re targeting.
+Here are examples to consider:

 The members at your golf club will do business with you because you’re a member of their group.
 The same could be said for fraternal brothers, sorority sisters, or fellow church attendees.
 This is known as “group affinity.”
 Another term for it is “natural market.”
 These people already know you and share common experiences, so it can be easier for you to approach and work with them.